settor21/genAndScoreAbbreviations/README.md

 CLD

-for each name with generated abbreviations in the file amediku_fileName_abbrevs.txt where CLD is the least scored generated abbreviation
+for each name with generated abbreviations in the file amediku_fileName_abbrevs.txt where
+- CLD is the least scored generated abbreviation
+- fileName is the fileName given